sondrefossaa/HiveLink/README.md

 ```

 ### Word Validation
-The game uses Datamuse API for word validation.
-To add a fallback word list, extend `lib/validation.ts`.
+The game validates compound words using:
+1. **Local database** (fast): Compound words stored in Postgres via `npm run import:words`
+2. **Datamuse API** (fallback): External API for words not in the database

+To import a comprehensive compound words dataset, run `npm run import:words`.
+This downloads a public word list, identifies compound words, and bulk-imports them into your Neon database.

 ## 🤝 Contributing